 The resulting sauce will be a much milder, but still delicious.

-If dessert sauces are something you crave, checkout our round-up of caramel and butterscotch recipes!
-(And find out what the difference between them is, too!)
+If dessert sauces are something you crave, be sure to checkout our collection of caramel and butterscotch recipes, too!

 Cinnamon Whiskey Butter Sauce